Managing Your Account

 Requesting a refund

 A credit balance (which will appear on your student account in parentheses, as a negative number) means you have excess funds on your account.
 You can leave these funds on your account for the next semester, or request to have them refunded to you or another party.
 Refund requests are processed by SFS after the add/drop period has ended, and after financial aid and loan funds have been disbursed onto your account.
 Requests received before noon on Tuesday will be available after 2pm on Thursday.
+Students who have federal Title IV student aid disbursements in an amount that exceeds the costs of tuition, mandatory semester fees, and any room and board charged by Babson will automatically have the amount of the Title IV credit balance refunded by check to their mailing address.

 Requesting a book voucher